 A. Financial risks - the risk of a financial loss as a result of business activities.
-We have five level 1 (broad definition) financial risk types which are Treasury risk, Retail Credit Risk, Wholesale Credit Risk, Traded Risk and Strategic Risk of which only one financial risk type (Strategic Risk) is relevant for AMIN business and:
+We have five level 1 (broad definition) financial risk types which are Treasury risk, Retail Credit Risk, Wholesale Credit Risk,

+Traded Risk and Strategic Risk of which only one financial risk type (Strategic Risk) is relevant for AMIN business and:

 B. Non-financial risks - the risk of loss resulting from people, inadequate or failed internal processes, data or systems, or external events.
-These risks arise during our day-to-day operations, while taking financial risks.
+These risks arise during our day-to-day operations (including those undertaken by a Third Party of our behalf), while taking financial risks.
 Non-financial risks may have an impact on our management of financial risks, for example, inaccurate financial reporting may lead to unexpected capital or liquidity risk, or a trading process failure may result in higher market risk taking.
 There are seven level 1 (broad definition) non-financial risks which are Financial Reporting and Tax Risk, Resilience Risk (includes Transaction processing Risk, Third Party Risk, Technology and Cyber Security Risk, Data Risk), Financial Crime Risk, Regulatory Compliance Risk, People Risk, Legal Risk and Model Risk.